furnity/model-specs/CommunalSpaces.md

 <img width="1438" height="805" alt="image" src="https://github.com/user-attachments/assets/fccabafb-a134-4074-9fac-d5a0b2ab7a66" />

 Per default the path will be a bezier path which means it will curve.
-Correct this by setting the Spine Type to Poly.
+Correct this by making sure you are in **Edit Mode**, having all points selected (`A`), and setting the Spine Type to Poly with the Context Menu.

 <img width="806" height="673" alt="image" src="https://github.com/user-attachments/assets/c76cc616-a4bd-4813-93e4-b08efcf70887" />